 - The system DNS resolver is correctly configured, and receiver.amplify.nginx.com can be successfully resolved.

 - Outbound TLS/SSL from the system to receiver.amplify.nginx.com is not restricted.
 This can be confirmed with

 curl(1).
-Configure a proxy server for the agent if required.
+Configure a proxy server for NGINX Amplify Agent if required.